Green Spot

 • Westerville $100 - Callery & Bradford Pears Only

-These are first come, first served, very limited quantity.
+These are first come, first served, very limited quantity, and reimbursement only.
 If you plan on participating, please reach out before doing it to confirm availability!

 If eligible, you must follow these steps to get the incentive:

-3. Buy and plant at least one new NATIVEtree or shrub on your property to receive the incentive.
-Cultivars of native plants are acceptable - such as 'Winter Red' Winterberry - Ilex verticillata 'Winter Red'.
+2. Buy and plant at least one new NATIVE tree or shrub on your property.
+Must be a native tree or shrub.
+Must be native or a cultivar of a native such as 'Winter Red' Winterberry - Ilex verticillata 'Winter Red'.
 However, no invasive or non-natives will be accepted.
-Once planted in the ground, take pictures of the newly planted trees or shrubs.
+Once planted in the ground, take pictures.

-• This program is NOT applicable to removal or plantings in the public right-of-way or tree lawn.
-This is typically the area between your street and sidewalk.
+• Can I use this program to remove a street tree in front of my house?
+NO!
+This program is NOT for removal or plantings in the public right-of-way or tree lawn.
+The public right-of-way is typically the area between your street and sidewalk.
 For trees in the public right-of-way, please contact your municipality for assistance and ask for street tree program information.
 This is because they own it - not you!
+Many municipalities have street tree programs.

 Questions?
 Contact Franklin Soil & Water at 614-486-9613 or CommunityBackyards@franklinswcd.org